AincradOT/platform/docs/runbooks/add-new-project-repo.md

 # Runbook: adding a new project repository

-This runbook covers how to add a new application or service repository that consumes the existing platform foundations.
+This runbook covers how to add a new application or service repository that consumes the existing platform platform.

 ## Prerequisites

 - GCP environment projects exist and are recorded.
-- GitHub foundation is already applied.
+- GitHub platform is already applied.
 - You know which team owns the new project.

 ## Steps